learnk8s/learnk8s.io/src/gatekeeper/content.md

 Also, Gatekeeper embraces Kubernetes native concepts such as Custom Resource Definitions (CRDs) and hence the policies are managed as Kubernetes resources.

-> The [Google Cloud docs](https://cloud.google.com/anthos-config-management/docs/concepts/policy-controller) on this topic are a good place to learn more.
+> The [Google Cloud docs](https://cloud.google.com/anthos-config-management/docs/concepts/policy-controller) on this topic are an excellent place to learn more.

-Internally, Gatekeeper makes use of the Open Policy Agent (OPA) to implement the core policy engine and the policies are written in the Rego language, same as checks for `conftest`.
+Internally, Gatekeeper makes use of the Open Policy Agent (OPA) to implement the core policy engine, and the policies are written in the Rego language, same as checks for `conftest`.

 _In the next part, you will try out Gatekeeper._